wildonion/gem/README.md

 ## 🛠️ Development Setup

 > Before developing, read the following notes:

+- **NOTE**: you can download runtime crashing error logs throught the address `https://api.panel.conse.app/logs` also after setting up the `portainer`, each container logs can be downloaded inside the panel.

 - **NOTE**: makre sure that you've installed the following packages on **MacOS M1**:
 ```bash